newvoicemedia/vcc-node-code-snippets/interaction-content-download/README.md

 ```
 DOWNLOAD_FOLDER=PATH_TO_YOUR_DOWNLOAD_LOCATION
 ```
+If provided path relative, it will be created within project root folder.
+You can provide an absolute path as well.
+Application will try to create the folder before storing any content in it.
 ## Installation

 To run the application, you will need `npm` in version `6` or higher and `node` in version `10` or higher.